Darak123ras/webapplication/README.md

 Auto-saving in the rich text editor.
 Unsaved change detection in forms.

-# Future Improvements
-Authentication: Implement Google Sign-In for user authentication.
-Database Integration: Replace localStorage with a backend database.
-Redux Toolkit: For more complex state management if needed.
-Improved UI: Enhance animations and responsiveness for a better experience.

 # Conclusion
 This React project is structured to be scalable, maintainable, and user-friendly.
 It efficiently handles state using React's hooks while ensuring data persistence and a smooth user experience with animations and Material UI.